 Beth and I were thrilled to be able to travel to Wilmot to present the first annual scholarship.
 We were also able to meet Jessica’s parents, her English teacher Danielle DeGreef, high school principal Larry Hulscher, and many other wonderful people.
 Wilmot’s a great community.

 SCHOLARSHIP SELECTION COMMITTEE

-Per the rules of establishing the fund with the South Dakota Community Foundation, we’ve set up a Scholarship Selection Committee, which consists of me, Beth, and authors Jen Conley, Merry Jones, and Jon McGoran.
+The ongoing Scholarship Selection Committee, established pursuant to the rules of the South Dakota Community Foundation, includes me, Beth, and authors Jen Conley, Merry Jones, and Jon McGoran.